-As a citizen of India who is contributing to the country’s economy, having a PAN card is essential.
-The PAN card was officially introduced by the government under Section 139A of the Income Tax Act of 1961.
+As a citizen of India who contributes to the country's economy, having a PAN card is essential.
+The government officially introduced the PAN card under Section 139A of the Income Tax Act of 1961.
 This was to counter and improve upon numerous disadvantages of the GIR (General Index Registrar Number) system that was in place before PAN.
-The main problem with the GIR was that it didn’t provide unique numbers to tax payers that often led to confusion and tax evasion.
+The main problem with the GIR was that it didn't provide unique numbers to taxpayers that often led to confusion and tax evasion.

 Here’s a look at everything that you need to know about a PAN card.

-PAN stands for Permanent Account Number and a PAN card is a physical representation of this.
-It is a document that you must have in order to file your taxes and also serves as a proof of identity.
+PAN stands for Permanent Account Number, and a PAN card is a physical representation of this.
+It is a document that you must have to file your taxes and serves as proof of identity.
 Essentially, PAN is a system through which the tax-related information of a person or a company is recorded.
-It is unique to you and no two people share a PAN.
+It is unique to you, and no two people share the same PAN.

-Your PAN card consists your name, your father’s name, date of birth, PAN, signature and photograph.
+Your PAN card consists of your name, father's name, date of birth, PAN, signature and photograph.

 A PAN card is a document that you need for various processes.
-Not only is it compulsory to have when filing your income tax returns, but it also works as a nationally-accepted proof of identity and is mandatory for performing certain business and personal transactions.
+Not only is it compulsory to have when filing your income tax returns, but it also works as a nationally accepted proof of identity and is mandatory for performing specific business and personal transactions.

-Here is the list of some of transactions for which you must have a PAN card.
+Here is the list of some of the transactions for which you must have a PAN card.

 - Filing your IT returns